solana-foundation/developer-content/content/guides/dapps/cash-app.md

 }
 ```

-Lastly, we need to update the initalization of each account.
+Lastly, we need to update the initialization of each account.
 The
 `pending_request_counter` should start at 0 and increment with each new request
 sent from that specific cash account.